TestingResearchIllinois/starts/README.md

 ## Integrating the STARTS Maven Plugin

-To integrate STARTS Maven plugin into your project, change the pom.xml to achieve the following:

-1. Add the configuration for STARTS plugin.
+To integrate STARTS Maven plugin into your project, change the pom.xml to add the configuration for the STARTS plugin:
-2. Add an excludesFile tag to Surefire plugin.

-Below is a sketch:

 ```xml
 <project>